Selling in Central Ohio

 What is the difference between list and sales prices for a home?

 The list price is how much a house is advertised for and is usually only an estimate of what a seller would like to get for the property.
 The sales price is the amount the property actually sells for.
-It may be the same as the listing price, higher, or lower.
+It may be the same as the listing price, higher than the listing price (ideal), or lower (more typical).
 The sales price depends on how accurately the property was originally priced and market conditions.
 If you are a seller, you may need to adjust the listing price if there have been no offers within the first few months of the property's listing period.